-Represents Kentucky, Missouri, New York, West Virginia, North Carolina, Ohio

-Shondra has been a CST since 2005 and a member of AST since 2003.
+Represents Kentucky, Missouri, New York, West Virginia, North Carolina, Ohio Shondra has been a CST since 2005 and a member of AST since 2003.
 In 2006, she was nominated as a founding board of director for the New Jersey State Assembly and since has served as an officer, secretary and vice president.
 She was recently appointed to the SALC committee.
 She has worked for the Princeton HealthCare System for 10 years and currently works in the Monroe Surgical Center, a growing joint venture between Princeton HealthCare System and Princeton Orthopedic Associates.
 Shondra enjoys camping, kayaking, walking, hiking and traveling with family and friends.

-Kim McDuffie, CST scrubgirl124@yahoo.com

-Represents Arizona, Florida, Louisiana, New Mexico, Virginia, Washington Kim has been a CST for seven years, and began her AST involvement as president of the Association of Surgical Technologists Student Association.
+Kim McDuffie, CST scrubgirl124@yahoo.com Represents Arizona, Florida, Louisiana, New Mexico, Virginia, Washington of the Association of Surgical Technologists Student Association.
 She has served on the Texas State Assembly in various offices and is currently serving as president.
 She enjoys doing cowboy-mounted shooting with her husband and being outdoors with her family.